mzmine/mzmine_documentation/docs/module_docs/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md

 #### **Group intensity threshold**
 Minimum signal intensity that the group scans (see previous parameter) must exceed in order for the corresponding EICs to be considered valid and retained in the feature list.
 :octicons-light-bulb-16: **Tip**.
-A good starting point for this parameter is 3 times the noise level used in the [Mass detection](../featdet_mass_detection/mass-detection.md).
+A good starting point for this parameter is the same noise level used in the [Mass detection](../featdet_mass_detection/mass-detection.md).

 #### **Min highest intensity**
 Minimum intensity that the highest point in the EIC must exceed in order for the corresponding trace to be considered valid and retained in the feature list.
+:octicons-light-bulb-16: **Tip**.
+A good starting point for this parameter is 3 times the noise level used in the [Mass detection](../featdet_mass_detection/mass-detection.md).

 #### **Scan to scan accuracy (m/z)**
 Maximum allowed difference between an EIC-associated _m/z_ and a new data point to be added to the existing EIC trace.
 It is essentially the maximum allowed mass accuracy deviation between consecutive data points in the EICs.
 The tolerance can be set in _m/z_, ppm or both.
 It is an [inter-scan _m/z_ tolerance](../../terminology/general-terminology.md#Intra-and-inter-scan-tolerances) and it depends on the mass accuracy, resolution and stabiity of the instrument.